abHam87/CSC-174-Final-Project/README.md

 # Tasks:
 @Malik
-- [ ] Clean up the backend and the front end files so they only meet the requirments of deliverable 3 and push it to the Git.
+- [ ] Clean up the backend and the frontend files so they only meet the requirments of deliverable 3 and push it to the Git.
 - [ ] Include comments in the files where you feel they are needed to explain the code.

 @Nav